andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 * ...and the Driver should receive a notification

 --
-* ...and sometimes we deliver puppies
+* ...and sometimes we do puppy promotions 🐶

 ---